-The festival weekend follows several one-off events earlier in 2018, including a tribute to John Fisher (Ted Hughes’s English teacher), a poetry walk through Carlton Marsh with Steve Ely (in search of the elusive willow tit), and Ian McMillan’s Mexborough stroll (in search of Ted Hughes and Elvis Presley).
+The festival weekend followed several one-off events earlier in 2018, including a tribute to John Fisher (Ted Hughes’s English teacher), a poetry walk through Carlton Marsh with Steve Ely (in search of the elusive willow tit), and Ian McMillan’s Mexborough stroll (in search of Ted Hughes and Elvis Presley).

-On Sunday 9 September, we revisit the paths and perspectives of Ted Hughes’s Paper Round (recently featured on Radio 4’s The Echo Chamber) led by Steve Ely and Dominic Somers: a collective walk in the footsteps of the young Hughes, from Mexborough to Old Denaby, with readings along the route.
+On Sunday 9 September, we revisited the paths and perspectives of Ted Hughes’s Paper Round (recently featured on Radio 4’s The Echo Chamber) led by Steve Ely and Dominic Somers: a collective walk in the footsteps of the young Hughes, from Mexborough to Old Denaby, with readings along the route.